 Oct 14, 2019

 A good friend suggested that we take a trip to central Australia to see Lake Eyre in flood.
-We booked an Outback Spirit tour which started in Adelaide and took us to William Creek where we stayed for a couple of days in the William Creek hotel.
-From there we flew to Kalamurina, Birdsville and back to Marree, before driving back to Adelaide via the Flinders Ranges.
+We booked an Outback Spirit tour which started in Adelaide and took us to William Creek where we stayed for a couple of days in the William Creek Hotel.
+From there we flew to Kalamurina Wildlife Sanctuary, Birdsville and back to Marree, before driving back to Adelaide via the Flinders Ranges.
 Our tour guides, Brendan and Peter were excellent tour leaders: not only were they knowledgeable about all aspects of the places we visited but they knew the people in the outback because they, and in Peter's case his ancesters, had lived there.

 The coach was confortable and between the driver's area and the body of the coach there were books about the places that we were to visit as well as fruit and sweets for the journey.
 There was a camera on the windscreen pointing to the way ahead which was displayed on a TV screen for all to see and when travelling along the Oodnadatta Track the view was nothing but dust and corrugations.
 However at least we knew where we were heading in the right direction.

 For me the highlights of the trip were the visits to the Australian Arid Lands Botanic Gardens and Kalamurina.
 The Arid Lands Garden was an absolute delight and filled with the most beautiful native plants.
 It was created on a 250 hectare coastal site just outside of Port Augusta.
 During the 1980s the development of the site was funded by Council and a Friends group with on-ground work assistance from Government unemployment relief schemes.
 As the garden has grown it has become home to many species of birds and the first survey in 1987 recorded 137 species which grew to over 150 at the last count.
 In addition the garden is home to a variety of animals such as goannas, snakes and various mammals.